Kashmiri cinema

-Kashmiri cinema is the Kashmiri language-based film industry in the Kashmir Valley of the Indian administered union territory of Jammu and Kashmir.
+Kashmiri cinema is the Kashmiri language-based film industry in the Kashmir Valley of the India,- administered union territory of Jammu and Kashmir.
 The first Kashmiri feature film, Mainz Raat, was released in 1964.
+In 2023, Welcome to Kashmir, directed by Tariq Bhat, became the first Kashmiri-produced Bollywood film to release in Kashmiri cinemas.

 Kashmiri artists

 Kashmir is a shooting destination for Bollywood films, and Kashmiri actors are well known in Bollywood.
 Some famous Kashmiri artists in films and television are: